jzumsteg/zumstegs-blog/_posts/2021-09-12-alsace-trip---colmar.md

-Here's a crazy thing about this wine-buying: the nice wine we'd had at dinner the night before? \\$7.50 per bottle.&nbsp;
+Here's a crazy thing about this wine-buying: the nice wine we'd had at dinner the night before? \\$7.50 per bottle.

 That's it for Colmar and the area around it.
 We are glad we came to Colmar and saw Riquewihr.
 It's a new and interesting area for us.
 Not sure it's on our list of places to re-visit, though.
 Next post: Mulhouse and its amazing museums.